Modern Records of Atmospheric Nitrous Oxide (N2O) and a 2000-year Ice-core Record from Law Dome, Antarctica

 References to Ice-Core Data

 The Law Dome record consists of ice-core data, firn data, and atmospheric samples at Cape Grim Tasmania.
-Newer results which fill in gaps, double the length of record from approximately 1000 years to 2000 years, and include N2O, were published and explained in detail in MacFarling Meure 2004 and MacFarling Meure et al. 2006.
+Newer results which fill in gaps, have doubled the length of record from approximately 1000 years to 2000 years, and now include N2O, were published and explained in detail in MacFarling Meure 2004 and MacFarling Meure et al. 2006.

 - Etheridge, D.M., G.I.
 Pearman and F. de Silva.
 1988.
 Atmospheric trace-gas variations as revealed by air trapped in an ice core from Law Dome, Antarctica.
 Ann.
 Glaciol.
 10, 28-33.

 - Etheridge, D.M., L.P.
 Steele, R.L.
 Langenfelds, R.J.
 Francey, J.-M. Barnola and V.I.
 Morgan.
 1996.
 Natural and anthropogenic changes in atmospheric CO2 over the last 1000 years from air in Antarctic ice and firn.
 Journal of Geophysical Research 101, 4115-4128.

 - Hamley.
 T.C., V.I.
 Morgan, R.J.
 Thwaites, and X.Q Gao.
 1986.
 An ice-core drilling site at Law Dome summit.
 Wilkes Land, Antarctica, Research Note 37, Australian Antarctic Research Expedition, Tasmania.

 - MacFarling Meure, C. 2004.
 The natural and anthropogenic variations of carbon dioxide, methane and nitrous oxide during the Holocene from ice core analysis.
 PhD thesis, University of Melbourne.